ChrisDuffley/stationPlaylist/addonuserguide.md

 ## Studio add-on preferences

-One of the strengths of NVDA is that it contains gateways for configuring various settings, such as voice, browse mode and so on, all housed in the multi-page Settings screen located in preferences menu.
-Just like any other settings, SPL add-on comes with its own settings dialog.
+NVDA includes a multi-page settings dialog accessible from NVDA's preferences menu to configure a variety of options, including voice, browse mode and so on.
+SPL add-on comes with its own multi-page settings dialog.
 As long as you are running at least one SPL app i.e. Studio (local and remote), Creator, Remote VT, and Track Tool, you can open this dialog by going to NVDA's preferences menu and selecting "SPL add-on settings" item or pressing Alt+NVDA+0 (zero) from SPL app window.

 When add-on settings opens, a list of settings categories will be shown on the left, with settings for the selected category on the right.
 Select a category from list of categories, or to move between categories, press Control+Tab or Control+Shift+Tab.
 After configuring settings, select OK to save settings and close the dialog, or select Apply button to save settings and keep the dialog open.
 To discard changes, select Cancel.